Career / Career Progression

 Microsoft has extensively overhauled its certification program in the past few years.
 In 2020, Microsoft announced that the MCSA, MCSD, and MCSE would retire on January 31, 2021.
 People certified during this time would have a valid MCSE for three years and an MCSD for two years.

 Fundamental exams like the AI-900 and AZ-900 do not expire and require no additional renewals.
 However, Associate, Expert, and Specialty Certifications need to be recertified.
-The great news is renewing your Microsoft certification is free!
+The great news is that renewing your Microsoft certification is free!
 All you need to do is log in to Microsoft Learn and complete your online assessment during your six-month eligibility window.
 Once you complete the assessment, your certification is extended for another year.

-VMware Certifications No Longer Expire
+Most VMware Certifications No Longer Expire

 Until 2019, VMware required recertification for its VCP-level certifications every two years.
 That’s no longer the case.
 In 2019, VMware announced it was moving away from mandatory recertification for the VCP line of certifications.
 Even though recertification isn’t mandatory, you should consider it.
 If you are looking to work with newer versions of VMware products, then you might consider recertifying to accommodate major changes.